wesselb/stheno/README.md

 from tensorflow.contrib.opt import ScipyOptimizerInterface as SOI from wbml import vars64 as vs

-from stheno.tf import GP, EQ, Kronecker, model
+from stheno.tf import GP, EQ, Delta, model

 s = tf.Session()